philipturner/swift-colab/README.md

 ## Using Swift-Colab

 Google Colab is like the Swift REPL, but it submits several lines of code at once.
-Fill the second code cell with the first example below.
-Run it, and `64` will show.
+Create a new cell with `Insert > Code cell` and fill it with the first example below.
+Run it, and `64` appears in the output.
 No matter how many lines a cell has, only the last one's return value appears.
 To get around this restriction, use `print(...)` to display values.

 ```swift
 Int.bitWidth